-The war to save humanity in XCOM 2 is a tough one, and victory is impossible without your soldiers.
+Want to know more about the best XCOM 2 class builds?
+Victory is impossible without your soldiers.
 They are your first and only line of defence, sabotaging ADVENT activities in guerrilla raids, protecting civilians from retaliation, and acquiring intelligence regarding the alien threat.
 This game is considered a poster-child for turn-based strategy for a reason, but it’s by no means a walk in the park.

 Each soldier in XCOM 2 can specialise in one of four classes (plus some advanced builds from the War of the Chosen expansion and the psi-ops class), and it can be hard to navigate the nuances of each individual class given the options you have.
-Each new class has a direct analogue in Enemy Unknown, but can be turned to different ends.
+Each new class has a direct analogue in Enemy Unknown, but can be used for different roles.

 For each of the four fundamental classes, there are basic abilities your soldiers are given as soon as they leave rookiedom behind and become squaddies.
 Then, with every additional rank, you’re given a choice between two skills from parallel disciplines.
-Luckily for you, we’ve put hundreds of hours into the game at this point, so we’re here to share with you some of the best strategies and biggest no-nos of each XCOM 2 class build.
+Luckily for you we’re here to share with you some of the best strategies and biggest no-nos of each XCOM 2 class build.

 The Ranger serves as the primary reconnaissance unit, capable of moving independently in concealment while engaging enemies at close range using firearms and melee weapons.
 Definitely the most versatile class in the game, Rangers can either be a devastating spectre of death striking from the shadows, or a swift ninja capable of cutting enemy hordes down.